mattermost/docs/source/administration/product-receipe-template.rst

 Instructions Setup and Configuring the Solution
 -----------------------------------------------

+Define the setup instructions for the implementation that you are running.
-Define the instructions setup instructions.
-The instructions should be detailed and have everything about setting up and configuring the solution.
+The instructions should be detailed and have everything about setting up and implementing the solution.
 Things you might include

 - Installation instructions
 - Trouble shooting instructions